 An outpatient family approach to counseling

-At Strong Futures, we're bringing a life-changing, healing approach to addiction and mental healthcare for mothers.
+At Strong Futures, we're bringing a life-changing, healing approach to addiction and mental healthcare for mothers and fathers.

 Our staff is driven to uphold our mission of fostering lifelong independent living for current and future generations of families in the Appalachian Highlands.